A Place for Mom

 For best results, the exercise routine should occur at a set time each day and not be done within three hours of bedtime.[07,08]

-Drug sleep aides for elderly adults
+Drug sleep aids for elderly adults

-Common over-the-counter drugs and prescription medication sleep-aide options are readily available at most pharmacies or through a prescription.
+Common over-the-counter drugs and prescription medication sleep-aid options are readily available at most pharmacies or through a prescription.
 These synthetic drugs may relieve sleep issues temporarily, but long-term use of them has been linked to dementia in older adults.
 Even immediate side effects can be serious in seniors, like an increased risk of falls and hip fractures since it appears seniors are more susceptible to the negative side effects of these drugs.[09,10]

 Because of this, these medications aren’t usually recommended for long periods of time.
 Talk to your or your loved one’s doctor about the best option for long-term sleep and overall health.[06]
-They may recommend you try natural sleep aides first, which can be taken in the long term with very little risk.
+They may recommend you try natural sleep aids first, which can be taken in the long term with very little risk.

-Natural sleep aides for the elderly
+Natural sleep aids for the elderly

 You or your senior loved one can treat insomnia with certain supplements like melatonin and valerian root, which can be found at a health food store.
 Melatonin is a hormone that plays a key role in regulating the sleep-wake cycle.
 It can be sourced from animal, synthetic, or plant sources.
 Doctors can also prescribe melatonin medications.